Hermes Ludovisi: Hermes Ludovisi type

 Greek original was quite popular, according to the number of copies.
 Although the Ludovisi statue has lent its name to this type, it is not an exact reproduction of the significant bronze work.
-Reconstruction of the original statue, derived from a comparison of all existing copies, reveals that it differs from the Ludovisi statue in at least three key aspects: hair style, right hand and the position and form ofthe petasos.
+Reconstruction of the original statue, derived from a comparison of all existing copies, reveals that it differs from the Ludovisi statue in at least three key aspects: hair style, right hand and the position and form of the petasos.

 A variant on a somewhat reduced scale, found in Anzio, is conserved in the Museo Nazionale Romano, Palazzo Massimo alle Terme.
 As in other free Roman-era copies, there are variations in the shaping of the soft-brimmed petasos Hermes wears and the angle of the kerykeion in his left hand.